 Mindfulness Techniques for Mental & Emotional Wellness

-Using mindfulness techniques not only promote better mental and emotional wellness, but it can also help you feel better physically as well as maintain healthier, more positive relationships.
-Mindfulness is a habit of mind that means that you are paying attention on purpose to what is happening in the present, and you are doing so non-judgmentally.
+Mindfulness techniques promote better mental and emotional wellness.
+It can help you feel better physically and maintain healthier, more positive relationships.
+Mindfulness is a habit of mind.
+You are paying attention on purpose to what is happening in the present non-judgmentally.

 How Can Mindfulness Help You?

 - you are focused on what is happening right now,

 - redirect your mind to the present when it wanders away,

 Mindfulness is not about religious or spiritual beliefs, nor is it a complex set of practices you must adhere to strictly.
 Instead, mindfully focusing is simple.
 Once you have mastered the technique that works best for you, you can apply it to nearly all aspects of your life.